Close Menu

 THE SIMILARITIES TEST

-The Similarities (between words) test provides a list of words and it is your job to pick out the two words that are most similar.
+The Similarities (between words) test provides a list of words and it is your job to pick out the two words that are most alike.
 The subtest was developed to measure non-verbal reasoning and the ability to understand abstract visual information.
+You may have tried something like this test before.
+For example, the New York Times has a game you can play called “Connections.”
+In the game, you have a certain number of attempts to group 4 words together.
+Part of the trick is trying to figure out what the words have in common.
+You can become better at picking out similar words if you practice.

 THE DIGIT SPAN TEST